TorchTheDragon/TorchFNFExperiments/README.md

 No. Follow the instructions for the Engine.
 (When they are made obviously)

+# There are no Instructions though.

+Well, I haven't made them yet, I have to make the CharMenu compatible first.

 # Can you make this compatible to put in the Mods folder?

 No.